rrodr1984/Getting-and-Cleaning-Data-course/CodeBook.md

   The result is a 10299x66 data frame (from original 561 attributes, only 66 are measurements on the mean and standard deviation).
   All measurements are in the range (-1, 1).

-* Reads activity_labels.txt and applies descriptive activity names to name the activities in the data set as following:
+* Reads activity_labels.txt for applying descriptive activity names to name the activities in the data set as following:

         walking